Dr Now Diet Plan

 The Dr. Now Diet Plan is a low-calorie, high-protein diet designed primarily for extreme weight loss, especially in obese individuals preparing for bariatric surgery.
 It typically restricts daily caloric intake to around 1,200 calories.

 This diet is intended for individuals with significant obesity, often as a prerequisite for bariatric surgery.
-It should only be used under medical supervision, particularly by those who need to lose weight rapidly for health reasons.
+It should only be used under medical supervision, particularly by those who need to lose weight quickly for health reasons.